 Seniors and retirees are better able to forecast when they’d like to fly, since they don’t have to worry about taking time off of work or planning around school holidays.

-Therefore, if an ideal flight in, say, Qatar Airways Qsuites becomes available far in advance, seniors and retirees can book seats as soon as they open up, and then worry about planning the rest of the trip.
+Therefore, if an ideal flight in, say, Qatar Airways Qsuites becomes available far in advance, seniors and retirees can book seats as soon as they open up, and then worry about planning the rest of the trip after the fact.

 On a similar note, without any commitment to a workplace, seniors and retirees can take advantage of last-minute award availability, too.